 Q: How much does it cost to enter?

 A: The registration fee for the World Championship – OTS Celebration is $10.00 USD in the United States ($12.00 CDN in Canada).
 All Duelists entering the World Championship – OTS Celebration must receive this amount in commensurate prizing.
 For example, it could be two OTS packs, or two regular boosters and a Duelist pack, etc.

 A: In addition to the product each Duelist receives upon registering for the tournament, prize distribution will be as follows:

 A: All World Championship – OTS Celebration are Tier 1, Advanced Constructed Events; run using the World Championship Forbidden and Limited List.
 In order to participate, each Duelist will need his or her own Deck, built using the World Championship Forbidden and Limited List.

-A link to World Championship Forbidden and Limited List will be posted soon.
+A link to World Championship Forbidden and Limited List can be found here:

 The event can be run in either of these two ways:

 Participation prizing will be first come, first served for both of these formats.

 Q: Can I get a CARD GAME ID number at the event or will I need to have one before I attend?